Seeed-Studio/wiki-documents/docs/ReSpeaker_Core_v2.0.md

 rk3229_respeaker:/ #

 ```
-The `CH1 volume` ranges from 0 to 255; and the `ADC1 PGA gain` ranges 0-31,the default setting is 0, so the micphone can not pick up anything.
+The `CH1 volume` ranges from 0 to 255; and the `ADC1 PGA gain` ranges 0-31, the default setting is 0, so the microphone can not pick up anything.
 Let's set it as 31.

 ```
 tinymix 0 125